-Outnumbered and outmuscled, Dump-Trumpers thumped by GOP
+Outnumbered, Dump-Trumpers thumped by GOP

 Cleveland — After weeks of planning and one ferocious outburst that upstaged nearly everything on the Republican National Convention’s first day, conservatives’ feisty but always improbable effort to deny Donald Trump the GOP presidential nomination succumbed to multiple causes of death.